Mentoring Programme for Aspiring Women Directors 2023 – FOR MENTORS

 Mentees are expected to arrange times to meet/speak to their Mentors on a monthly basis from July to December 2023, at times agreed between them.

 In addition, the Programme will also include:

-- Other events and sessions – 1 hour a month from July to December 2022.
+- Other events and sessions – 1 hour monthly from July to December 2023.

-Please note that as a Mentor, attendance for the MasterClass session, learning pod, and other events and sessions is not compulsory.
-However, we encourage Mentors to attend these events and sessions to make the most of their mentoring experience.
+As a Mentor, attendance for the Masterclass session and other events/sessions is not compulsory.
+However, we encourage Mentors to attend these events/sessions to make the most of their mentoring experience.

 About the Mentees

 - Aspiring and “next-generation” female directors (Singapore or Singapore Permanent Residents) living in Singapore who are not on commercial or subsidiary company boards.
 Those who are on not-for-profit boards will be considered favourably.

 - Significant experience (i.e. at least five years) as at least one of the following:

 - A senior executive in a large company (listed or unlisted, private, NFP) within Singapore or overseas (either as a C-Suite executive, a line manager with profit and loss accountability, or in a senior leadership role including but not limited to Finance, Operations, IT, marketing, or Human Resources)

 - A senior professional advisor to boards of large companies (listed or unlisted) in Singapore or overseas (at partner or director level in law or accounting firm, investment bank or venture capital business)